freyjawaru/classicalmusic/README.md

 These are the features needed to meet the Minimum Viable Product:
 1. Interactive search feature: using an axios call to retrieve that information
 2. Lists of results and links to the NYT page
+3. Media query for responsive design
-3. (NB: the difficulty of putting together this app will be dealing with the NYT controlled vocabularies, which seem to be problematic)
+(NB: the difficulty of putting together this app will be dealing with the NYT controlled vocabularies, which seem to be problematic)

 ### Post MVP